Surface polarization strongly influences electrostatics in a nonlocal medium: Results and Discussion

 Finally, we examine the far-field surface electrical potential, $\phi_{\tu{s}}$, in case (2), $\Tc\neq0$, $\Pc=0$, in the ($\Sc$--$\Tc$) plane for a dipole layer embedded near an interface in the electrolyte.
 This problem has been previously considered in the linear regime and the contribution of the dipoles to the far field was found to be negligible \cite{belaya1994a, belaya1994b}.
 This is in sharp contrast to our results on a system described by a \textit{polarization} boundary condition, described above.

 Equation (\ref{eq:coef}) reveals a marked distinction between the $(\Sc,\Pc)$ and $(\Sc,\Tc)$ problems in the DH regime.
-Mainly we find that, holding all other parameters constant, the contribution of a dipole layer to the effective surface potential vanishes entirely as $\eta \rightarrow 0$.
+Mainly we find that, keeping all other parameters constant, the contribution of a dipole layer to the effective surface potential vanishes entirely as $\eta \rightarrow 0$.
 This behavior, common to both local and nonlocal media \cite{belaya1994a}, implies that the influence of a dipole layer can only propagate into the far-field when it is embedded in the electrolyte rather than located at the surface ($\ell=0$).

 Investigating the problem in the nonlinear regime for $\eta = 0.05$ (corresponding to $\ell = 0.5$ nm and $\kappa^{-1}=10$ nm), we find that an interfacial dipole layer can indeed make a tangible contribution to the far field for $\delta \gtrsim 0.2$, similar to the situation with a polarization boundary condition (see Fig. \ref{fig:Tneq0}).
 But the trends observed for interfacial dipoles do reflect important quantitative differences to the polarization case that are most significant in the regime of $\delta \gg 1$.
 Here, surprisingly, neither the electrical charge nor electrical dipoles contribute to the electrical potential which nearly vanishes in the far-field.
-This result may be best understood by performing an asymptotic analysis in the linear regime which reveals that $A_-$ decreases rapidly as $\delta\to\infty$ (see Supplemental Material).
+This result may be best understood by the preceding asymptotic analysis in the linear regime which reveals that $A_-$ decreases rapidly as $\delta\to\infty$.